realworldocaml/book/book/testing/README.md

 ```

 We can demonstrate the behavior of the system by running through some
 examples.
-The first step is to write some helper functions that will
+First, we'll write some helper functions to make the
-make the examples themselves shorter and easier to read.
+examples shorter and easier to read.

 ```ocaml file=examples/correct/rate_limiter_show_bug/test.ml,part=1
 open!
 Core